Privacy and Cookies Policy

 Part 1: Personal information and privacy

-2.1 We may collect, store and use the following kinds of personal information:
+3.1 We may collect, store and use the following kinds of personal information that you provide to us:

 - information that you provide when registering to use our services or completing your profile on our website (including your name, address, phone number, company name, company address, company email, company phone number and profile picture);